temporalio/documentation/kb/prometheus-grafana-setup.md

          group: 'sdk-metrics'
 ```

-In this example, we have a YAML configuration file setting Prometheus to scrape at 10 second interval, with static targets to listen for Cluster metrics on `host.docker.internal:8000` and SDK metrics on two targets `host.docker.internal:8077` and `host.docker.internal:8078` for `WorkflowServiceStubs` that can be used to create Workers and make Client API calls to start Workflow Executions, send Signals, Queries etc.
+In this example, we have created a YAML configuration file setting Prometheus to scrape at 10 seconds interval, and listen for Cluster metrics on `host.docker.internal:8000` and SDK metrics on two targets `host.docker.internal:8077` and `host.docker.internal:8078`.
+The `8077` and `8078` ports must be set on `WorkflowServiceStubs` in your application code with your preferred SDK, and can be used to create Workers and make Client API calls to start Workflow Executions, send Signals, Queries etc. See the [SDK Metrics](#sdkmetricssetup) section for details.
 You can set up as many targets as required.
-Note that these SDK metrics ports must be set in your application and are discussed in the [SDK Metrics](#sdkmetricssetup) section for details.

 See [Prometheus configuration](https://prometheus.io/docs/prometheus/latest/configuration/configuration/) for more information.

-To check whether you’re receiving your metrics data, start your local docker-compose Temporal Cluster with the configuration provided in the examples here) and go to
+To check whether you’re receiving your metrics data, start your local docker-compose Temporal Cluster (with the configuration provided in the examples here) and check:

 - http://localhost:8000/metrics - this is the port you’re exposing your Cluster metrics on.
-You should see all the server metrics emitted when you start up your local docker-compose Temporal Cluster.
+You should see all the Cluster metrics emitted when you start up your local docker-compose Temporal Cluster.
 - http://localhost:8077/metrics - this is the port you’re exposing your SDK metrics on.
 Depending on whether you have set this port on the Client that is starting your Worker or your Workflow Executions, the related metrics should show when you start your Worker or Workflow Execution.
 - http://localhost:8078/metrics - this is the port you’re exposing your SDK metrics on.
 Depending on whether you have set this port on the Client that is starting your Worker or your Workflow Executions, the related metrics should show when you start your Worker or Workflow Execution.